 “Public” vs. “Private”, “External” vs. “Internal” IP Addresses…What’s This All About?

 This question, which has generated lots of confusion among computer users, is coming up much more frequently as always-on (CABLE, ISDN, DSL, FIOS) networks proliferate and remote desktop connections (“RDPs” such as LogMeIn, TeamViewer, VNC or PCAnywhere) become more prevalent.
 ISP service support techs will usually ask you or try to ascertain whether the problem you are experiencing is on the “public” or the “private” side of the network.
-Here’s why: The reason they do that is because the provider’s “service” and therefore it’s support for that service ends at either the DEMARC (where the connection enters your home or office) of at the end of the “public” side of the network (the cable/DSL/FIOS modem), depending on the provider.
+Here’s why: The reason they do that is because the provider’s “service” and therefore it’s support for that service ends at either the DEMARC (where the connection enters your home or office) or at the end of the “public” side of the network (the cable/DSL/FIOS modem), depending on the provider.
 They won’t have anything to do with the “private” side of the network.

 Your computer has an IP address that allows you to connect to your internal network.
 Now, you say, you’re just a home user and don’t want or have a network like an office.
 Wrong - you do.
 You are “networked” with the cable company or the phone company (if you use DSL).
 You do have an IP, although it changes every so often (as we say, it’s “lease” expires).
 This is done through the CABLE/DSL/FIOS modem furnished by your ISP or your router or both.
 Your computer’s internal IP address will look something like this: 192.168.xxx.xxx or 10.1.1.x .
-All IP addresses look the same: four sets of three digits, separated by periods.
+All IP addresses look the same: four sets of up to three digits, separated by periods.
 This IP numbering system is referred to as “IPv4” and is comprised of 4,294,967,296 possible addresses.
 Because this limit currently reaching its limit, a new system, IPv6, which has 340,282,366,920,938,463,374,607,431,768,211,456 possible addresses is already in use.
 [Click HERE for information about the IPv4 - IPv6 transition.]

 Here’s how it works: IP specifies the formation of packets (also known as datagrams) to be sent over the Internet as well as an addressing scheme.
 IP is usually combined with another higher-level protocol such as TCP (“Transfer Control Protocol”) which establishes a connection between the sender and the receiver.
 It’s like the postal system: IP lets you address mail and drop it off in the mail system, then TCP delivers it to the right address.